semaphoreci/artifact/README.md

 **Use-case** - Debugging jobs with easy access to artifacts that job created. e.g. Storing logs, screenshots, core dumps and inspecting them them on the job page.

-This is dynamic level.
 New store is created for each new job.
 Here are examples for interacting with this store from job.

 From job running on Semaphore: